aducat5/flying-file-storage/README.md

 # Requirements
   - dotnet runtime for API project
-  - angular cli for React project
+  - angular cli for Angular project
   - an internet connection for db

 - clone the project